dusk-network/rusk/circuits/blindbid/README.md

 leader of the current iteration of the consensus.

 ## Documentation
-The best usage example of this library can actually be found in the Bid contract.
-This is the place where this lib provides all it's functionallities together with PoseidonTrees and Zero Knowledge Proofs.
+The best usage example of this library can actually be found in the rusk library.
-See: <https://github.com/dusk-network/rusk/tree/master/contracts/bid for more info and detail.>
+This is the place where this lib provides all it's functionallities in order to check the proofs of blindbid sent by the bidders.

-You can also check the documentation of this crate [here](https://docs.rs/blindbid-circuits/0.1.0/).
+See: https://github.com/dusk-network/rusk/tree/master/rusk for more info and detail.

 ### Licensing
 This code is licensed under Mozilla Public License Version 2.0 (MPL-2.0).
-Please see [LICENSE](https://github.com/dusk-network/dusk-blindbid/blob/master/LICENSE) for further info.
+Please see [LICENSE](https://github.com/dusk-network/rusk/blob/master/circuits/blindbid/LICENSE) for further info.

 ### About
 Protocol & Implementation designed by the [dusk](https://dusk.network) team.

 ### Contributing
-- If you want to contribute to this repository/project please, check [CONTRIBUTING.md](https://github.com/dusk-network/dusk-blindbid/blob/master/CONTRIBUTING.md)
+- If you want to contribute to this repository/project please, check [CONTRIBUTING.md](https://github.com/dusk-network/rusk/blob/master/CONTRIBUTING.md)
 - If you want to report a bug or request a new feature addition, please open an issue on this repository.